 Summary

-This guide has covered when to use validation rules and how to create them, as well as examples that are ready for you to implement in your org.
+This guide has covered when to use validation rules and how to create them, as well as some tips for bypassing and common logic functions.

 Comments: